Danlof/movie_recommender_app/README.md

 # The MovieGEEK Installation Guide

-The MovieGEEK is a website initially implemented to accompany my book, Practical Recommender Systems.
-However, this folder is used for the manning LiveProject, which is currently in MEAP.

 The website is not intended as a standalone tutorial or a plug-and-play website for you to install and use for your content.